Management, Product & Project job market report cover, Detroit-Warren-Dearborn, MI, 2026-05

 Executive Verdict

-Main caution: The biggest trap is assuming this is a remote-friendly or junior-friendly PM market: about 70% of postings are on-site, about 25% hybrid, about 5% remote, and only about 5% are entry-level.[7][6]
+Main caution: The biggest mistake is treating this like a remote-friendly PM market; about 65% of postings are on-site, about 30% hybrid, and about 5% remote.[9]

 What Changed Recently